 Organizing payroll and other financial documentation can be quite overwhelming, especially for paying wages.
 Therefore, as a business owner, accountant, or manager, an online paystub generation is an invaluable tool to prepare paycheck stubs.
-With paystubsnow, one of the leading online paystub generators, you can easily document gross wages and create invoices.
+With Paystubsnow, one of the leading online paystub generator, you can easily document gross wages and create invoices.
 In addition, other employee and business financial records like paycheck stubs, w-2 forms for taxable income are easily organized.
 The fun part is the advantage of curating this financial information at the click of a mouse button.
 And having them in your email and that of your employees for easy accessibility.

 What is included in gross wage?

 In a nutshell, what is included are all of the amounts due to an employee before deductions.
 Things like vacation pay, bonuses, overtime pay, and all other benefits due to the employee, until deductions.